When the Doobie Brothers Hit the Big Time With ‘Minute by Minute’

 The early '70s saw the Doobie Brothers breaking through to the mainstream with a series of hit albums.
 By the middle of the decade, however, the band hit a turbulent rough patch, with co-founder Tom Johnston exiting the lineup due to health issues and burnout.
-Adding keyboard player Michael McDonald to flesh out their sound in Johnston's absence, they continued as an increasingly different-sounding group.
+They continued as an increasingly different-sounding group after adding Michael McDonald to flesh out their sound in Johnston's absence.

-McDonald concurred, saying: "We were desperate -- I don’t know if we had something to prove as much as we didn’t want to go up in smoke.
+McDonald agreed: "We were desperate; I don’t know if we had something to prove as much as we didn’t want to go up in smoke.
 Livin’ on the Fault Line was kind of a commercial disappointment for us, although it seemed to have a certain buzz with the smaller fan base we had.
 It was surprising, really, that Minute by Minute did as well as it did, and as quickly as it did."

 McDonald conceded the point.
 "That’s just a classic case of ... it was me, not them.
 Over the years I’ve learned that I get a certain thing in my head, and it becomes my worst enemy at that point.
 It’s the demo-love thing, and all of that is really for no good reason in the end, anyway.
 It’s always been too much of a personal thing for me; I think that’s probably the best way to describe it.
 I’m always like the guy who wants to date the pretty girl so bad, and when he finally gets the chance, he blows it because he spends too much time worrying about it."

-Both Simmons and McDonald went out of their way to single out producer Ted Templeman for praise, with McDonald telling Ultimate Classic Rock that the band "recorded a lot of the songs so many times that we kind of lost perspective."
-One particularly arduous example was "What a Fool Believes," the McDonald/Kenny Loggins co-write that ended up becoming the album's biggest hit -- not only was Templeman instrumental in, as McDonald put it, "keeping track of where the good takes were," he even ended up playing drums on the song.
+Both Simmons and McDonald went out of their way to single out producer Ted Templeman for praise, with McDonald telling UCR that the band "recorded a lot of the songs so many times that we kind of lost perspective."
+One particularly arduous example was "What a Fool Believes," the McDonald/Kenny Loggins co-write that ended up becoming the album's biggest hit: Not only was Templeman instrumental in, as McDonald put it, "keeping track of where the good takes were," he even ended up playing drums on the song.

 All that torture paid off in the form of a No. 1 album and three Top 40 singles: "Dependin' on You" (No. 25), "Minute by Minute" (No. 14) and the chart-topping smash "What a Fool Believes."
 Success comes with a price, however, and for the Doobies, the rush of tour dates and promotional appearances that followed ended up wiping out an already exhausted band.
 Although they'd manage to soldier on for one more studio LP (1980's One Step Closer) and a farewell tour, they just couldn't continue maintaining the grueling pace they'd set throughout the '70s.